 Part One: Piece in major

 I was 19 and I had just graduated from Gymnasium.
 As is the habit in Sweden, my family had an open-house party where friends and friends’ parents and friends of my parents came and celebrate.
 If we were lucky and our parents were willing to pay for it, we got transported to our homes from the collective celebration area at the equestrian statue of King Carl X Gustav in the center of Stortorget, the central square in Malmö.
-A horse and a cart were rented and they were decked with birch branches and balloons.
-Friends, many of them in the little white caps that indicate that they too have passed the not so easy exam that we call studentexamen, were with you on the flatbed cart.
+A horse and a cart were rented for me and my friends, and the cart was decked with birch branches and balloons.
+Friends, many of them in the little white caps that show that they too once passed the not so easy exam that we call studentexamen, were with you on the flatbed cart.
 Outside our apartment building, kids were assembled and more family friends were waiting for us.
 It’s a dizzying non-stop festivity with singing of student songs in Swedish and Latin.

 Gaudemus igitur, iuvenes dum su-umus,